deanna-stover/coursesCNU/2020/idst270fall2020/twitter.md

 ## General Overview

+Twitter is pretty popular in the Digital Humanities community and has been for awhile.
+It's also a good way of practicing being concise and informative while talking to a public audience.
 You'll be setting up an *academic* or *professional* Twitter, meaning you might need to create a new profile if you already have a personal account.
 If you're unfamiliar with Twitter, [check this out](https://digitalhumanities.berkeley.edu/twitter-scholarly-networking).

 You should be **posting on Twitter *twice* per week** and then **submitting Tweets to me via Scholar each Sunday by 11:59 pm**.
-To submit your Tweets via Scholar, you'll need to take screen shots, put them in a Word doc
+To submit your Tweets via Scholar, you'll need to take screen shots.
+I've listed some resources and instructions below.
+I've also included instructions for sumbitting your tweets under "How to Submit."

 _____

 ## Assignment Breakdown

+### Day One

+* First thing first, you'll set up your new Twitter (if necessary).
+If you don't have a Twitter profile yet, go to Twitter.com and follow the instructions.
+If you need a second account, [follow these instructions.](https://help.twitter.com/en/managing-your-account/managing-multiple-twitter-accounts)
+ * Choose a *professional* username
+ * Try and keep your username under 15 characters <br />
+ * Personalize your profile!
+But if you don't feel like adding a profile picture of yourself, that's fine.
+Find some kind of profile picture though.

+* Add your full name and Twitter username to the appropriate Google Doc in our class Google Drive.
+Follow everyone else in the class (you may have to come back if you're one of the first few people to post). <br />

+* Post your first tweet introducing yourself!
+You might say your major and why you're interested in DH!

+### And then . . .

+* Post at least twice a week and take screenshots as you go so that you don't forget.
+* Submit your tweets via Scholar each Sunday by 11:59 pm.

 _____